 Concepts introduced in this report, promote an understanding of user confidence in the metaverse as a user's state of certainty and belief.
-This state of certainty becomes a major consideration in the user's choice to engage in an implied contract of confidence that is implicit when creating assets and experiences in the metaverse.
+This state of certainty becomes a major consideration in the user's choice to engage in an implied contract of confidence which is implicit when creating assets and experiences in the metaverse.

-The shared reality that emerges from these collective contributions fosters a sense of co-ownership and mutual responsibility, creating a collaborative framework that empowers users to redefine their understanding of reality.
+The shared reality that emerges from these collective contributions, foster a sense of co-ownership and mutual responsibility; creating a collaborative framework that empowers users to redefine their understanding of reality.

-However, redefining reality raises moral questions, including whether this reality holds the same weight as our current understanding of reality, which itself can be characterized as concrete but fleeting [b-Davies].
+Yet, redefining reality raises moral questions, including whether this reality holds the same weight as our current understanding of reality, which itself can be characterized as concrete but fleeting [b-Davies].

-It is essential that this co-created reality not only produces value but also upholds human rights and adheres to ethical standards.
+It is essential that this co-created reality not only produces value but upholds human rights and adheres to ethical standards.

-From the perspective of human rights, this new reality raises ontological questions (questions on the nature of being).
+From the perspective of human rights, this new reality raises ontological questions (nature of being).
 Principally, what entities or actions have moral significance?
 What is the moral status of avatars?
-Does harm to an avatar constitute harm to a person [b-Grinbaum]?
+Does harm to an avatar constitute harm to a person [b- Grinbaum-Adomaitis]?

-Ethical considerations raise epistemological questions (questions on the nature, origin and limits of human knowledge) including: how do we determine what is ethically and responsibility right?
-Metaethics (explorations of the nature, scope and meaning of moral judgment) and, specifically, a metatechno-ethical perspective [b-Dreamson-1] may be useful in understanding interactions and relationships in metaverse environments.
+Ethical considerations raise epistemological questions (nature, origin, and limits of human knowledge) including, how do we determine what is ethically and responsibility right?
+Meta-ethics (nature, scope, and meaning of moral judgment), specifically, a meta-techno-ethical perspective [b-Dreamson], may be useful in understanding interactions and relationships in metaverse environments.

-7.2 Applying confidence dimensions
+7.2 Applying Confidence Dimensions

 The question of personhood, as it relates to the activities of users and the moral status of their avatars, is key to defining the application of privacy and safety standards in the metaverse.
-This can be applied to questions such as whether an avatar should be treated as a virtual person or a virtual asset.
+This can be applied to questions such as if an avatar should be treated as a virtual person or a virtual asset?